 Once you're out of default and back in good standing, your loans will return to a regular loan servicer.

-But depending on your balance, be prepared to pay.
-Under the current Department of Education guidelines, your settlement will be for about 85-90% of the current balance minus collection fees.
+Negotiating a student loan settlement is an option.
+In fact, a settlement is the only time you can get some of the capitalized interest and collection fees waived.
+But depending on your balance, federal student loan settlements can be expensive.
+Under the current Department of Education guidelines, your settlement will be for about 85-90% of the current balance.

 Consolidation gets you out of default by consolidating one loan with another loan to create a brand new loan.